 Arkaley lies on Arcistroth land.
 In Ursi Arcistoth‘s absence, Reeve Callach settles disputes.
 With the help of the town’s militia, some 60 able bodied young women and men, he keeps the peace.
 The town is mostly self sufficient—a farming community with its own smith, miller and so forth.
 Everyone knows how to cook, repair their tools, and otherwise mind their own business.

 Just four miles from town the road from Fern Crossing turns abruptly south, winding through old growth instead of taking the gently rolling meadows.
 This detour has been there since the town was founded, and is meant to avoid the faerie mounds just east of town.
 Nobody dares approach the mounds.

-The mountains of the Caonach Vale lie only a day’s walk to the west.
+The mountains of the Caonach Vale lie only a day’s walk to the north.
 Mists pour down from the hills, but somehow the town of Arkaley seems to be untouched by the Huldra.
 Some of the townsfolk still remember when the Great Bear ravaged nearby villages, until Ursi Arcistroth road out to slay it.
 Even then Arkaley was untouched.

 The folk of Arkaley are strange.
 They have little love for outsiders and a variety of peculiar customs.
 Town square itself is protected by a pallisade of wooden poles, sharpened and burned at the end, with vine-knot wreathes nailed to their middles.
 There is a mighty thorn tree growing in the middle of the square, and nobody walks beneath its shadow.